 So, you can see, that whilst the condition may first seem trivial and a source of amusement it can be life restricting or even life changing.

-We have written a feature on the Impact Of Shy Bladder Syndrome which you may want to check out.
+I’ve written a feature on the Impact Of Shy Bladder Syndrome which you may want to check out.

 Shy Bladder Treatment